adrian-1990/CI-project-2-JavaScript/README.md

 #### Game Buttons

 This area is where the player can make their selection.
-I really like the icons on the hero image so I copied these for the game buttons and this continues the same style throughout the page.
+I find these images really unique to the other icons you can find for this game online and carry through the style of the hero image throughout the page.
+The player interacts with the game buttons by clicking on them, the mouse cursor will change to a pointer to notify the player the buttons can be interacted with.

 **Rock**